ionos-enterprise/ionos-enterprise-powershell/README.md

 ## Installation

-Prerequisit for Profitbricks Powershell Module is .Net 4.5 Framework or higher.
-You can download .Net 4.5 Framework from [here](https://www.microsoft.com/en-us/download/details.aspx?id=40779).
+Profitbricks Powershell Module requires .NET Framework 4.5 or higher.
+You can download .NET Framework version 4.5 from [here](https://www.microsoft.com/en-us/download/details.aspx?id=40779).

 Download the [Profitbricks.zip](https://github.com/profitbricks/profitbricks-powershell/releases/download/v1.0.0/Profitbricks.zip) file and extract all.
 Use one of the following options to make the module available for PowerShell: